 For all cases except case b, if the UE supports V2X communication over PC5, then the UE shall set the V2X PC5 bit to "V2X communication over PC5 supported" in the UE network capability IE of the TRACKING AREA UPDATE REQUEST message.

+For all cases except case b, if the UE supports light connection and the tracking area updating procedure is initiated in the UE’s HPLMN or EHPLMN, then the UE shall set the LC bit to "light connection supported" in the UE network capability IE of the TRACKING AREA UPDATE REQUEST message.